8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

     1. Examples:
         ```sh
         # Search dirA and dirB (in your current directory by default) recursively for patternA or patternB
-        gp 'dirA\|dirB' 'patternA\|patternB'
+        gp 'regex-of-dirA-partial-name\|regex-of-dirB-partial-name' 'regex-of-patternA\|regex-of-patternB'

-        # Search codebaseA and codebaseB (in your current directory by default) recursively for patternA and at the same time, ignore the test/ directories
+        # Search the codebases (in your current directory by default) recursively for patternA and at the same time, ignore the *test (in glob pattern) and resources directories, ignore the *.txt (in glob pattern) files
-        gp 'codebaseA\|codebaseB' 'patternA' --exclude-dir=test
+        gp 'regex-of-codebases-dir-partial-name' 'regex-of-patternA' --exclude-dir={*test, resources} --exclude=*.txt

         # Search all the files and directories (in your current directory by default) recursively for patternA (case-insensitive)
-        gp . 'patternA' -i
+        gp . 'regex-of-patternA' -i
         ```
     1. Syntax: `gp <parts-of-file-and-directory-names> <pattern> [-i|--ignore-case] [-w|--word-regex] [--include=<files>] [--exclude=<files>] [--exclude-dir=<directories>]`
     1. Check [this](#shell-command) for the details